Bladon Springs State Park

 Business was so good that in 1846, a Greek Revival-style mansion large enough to accommodate two hundred people was built in 1846.
 The hotel contained a bowling alley, ballroom, billiard room, hotel bar and even a skating rink.
 A latticed pavilion was built over the principal spring and bath houses, croquet grounds and a large latticed pergola were added.
 A small town grew up around the hotel and spa, filled with summer residences and cottages for the spa employees.

 Today, the mineral springs are open and the park offers a modern campground plus a day-use area featuring picnic tables, grills and shelters, available on a first-come, first-served basis.
-There are three group picnic pavilions available for $25 per day - make reservations through the park office.
+There are three group picnic pavilions available for $25 per day - make reservations through the park office (and prices are subject to change).
 The campground offers ten campsites, each with 30-amp power, water and sewer connections and a picnic table and grill.
 There are central restrooms available but no shower facilities.

 Day-use hours are from 7 am to sunset.
 Bladon Springs State Park is located about one mile north of the town of Bladon Springs.